wakkihaya/neurotechjp/src/md/en/blog/neurotech-education.md

 ## Finding your path: what to consider?

-For readers who are interesting in working on neurotech but have yet to choose a discipline or major, there are two questions that may help guide your educational path.
+For readers who are interested in working on neurotech but have yet to choose a discipline or major, there are two questions that may help guide your educational path.

 Ask yourself **what applications of neurotech you are personally interested in, and what part of the neurotech stack you’d like to work on.**